 Carp method mix – Bait tech super method is my current base mix of choice – Buy it on Amazon here

 1 tin of sweet corn – This does not need to be the flavoured variety or anything specific, a standard tin will do.
+You can use maize or flavoured corn if you want to mix it up more.
+A mix of smaller and larger corn can often work well.

 1 tin of frenzied particles (or any tinned particles/ hemp) – 600g tin – buy it on Amazon here